darkforestry/zero-seeker/README.md

 - Parallelized search for faster results
 - Estimates the time required to find an address with the desired complexity

+## Security Considerations
+- Do not run this on an untrusted machine
+- Never share your entropy seed or private key
+- Make sure your entropy seed is irreproducible (the longer the better)

 ## Usage

 To use ZeroSeeker, run the following command: